whitneyburton/portfolios/students/george_hudson/21051121-george_hudson-m3.markdown

 Team
 --------------------------------------
 ###Projects
-I worked on two team projects this block:
+I worked on just one team project this block:

 ####The Pivot
 * [GitHub URL](https://github.com/ChrisCenatie/the_pivot)